thirdweb-dev/typescript-sdk/etc/sdk.api.md

     name: string;
 }>;

+// Warning: (ae-internal-missing-underscore) The name "CustomContractMetadata" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type CustomContractMetadata = z.input<typeof BYOCContractMetadataSchema>;

 // Warning: (ae-internal-missing-underscore) The name "CustomContractOutput" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)